NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 ### **Activation Function**

-The non-linear function $f$ is called the activation function.
+The non-linear function $$f$$ is called the activation function.
 The most commonly used activation functions are the rectified linear unit (ReLU), the sigmoid function and the hyperbolic tangent function.

 > **Rectified Linear Unit**
 \\[ ReLU(x) = max(0, x) \\]